Student to Student

 National Security Education Program: The name is somewhat deceiving, as applications are welcome in all fields and to all parts of the world except Western Europe.
 Scholars are required to study a language, but beyond this there

 is a great deal of latitude in designing a program.
-The undergraduate portion is administered by IIE, the postgraduate portion by AED.

 In searching for other country specific programs, embassies in Washington can often be of assistance.

 See the TransitionsAbroad.com section on Study Abroad Funding: Scholarships, Fellowships, and Financial Aid for more resources.